tombulled/python-youtube-music/README.md

 Install ```ytm``` onto your system.

 ### Install From PyPi
-In a terminal execute the command:
+In a terminal execute:

 ```console
 user@host:~$ pip install ytm # You may need to use: python3 -m pip install ytm
 Successfully installed ytm
 ```

 ### Install From Source
-Clone/download this repository and run setup.py:
+Clone or download this repository and run setup.py:

 ```console
 user@host:~$ python setup.py install # You may need to use: python3 setup.py install
 Successfully installed ytm